bluebonnet-teams-2022/emergega.github.io/README.md

 All content seen on the website can also be found in the index.md file in the GitHub directory.
 The content was edited and compiled into the index.md file through the GitHub repository.

 ### Interactive Color Map
-An embed code from the Tableau software for the interactive color map was directly incorporated into the index.md file on github.
-The map was also then embedded into the website using the Embedding API.
+An embed code was made available by Tableau for the interactive color map.
+The code was directly incorporated into the index.md file on github.
+The map was also incorporated into the website using the Embedding API.

 ### Lists and Equation
 All lists and the equation can be found saved in the Github repository under the following filenames, respectively: flipchart.png, top20flip.png, and demstrength_equation.png.